Questions before getting started

 Neurofeedback is non-invasive and generally well tolerated.

-Does neurofeedback put anything in my brain?
+Does neurofeedback put anything into my brain?

 No. The sensors only read brain activity.
 They do not deliver electrical stimulation.